 According to Indiana Code 34-11-2-4, you have two years after the accident to file for claims.
 If you bring a case after this period, the court can dismiss it because the statute of limitations has taken effect.

-Contact Isaacs and Isaacs Personal Injury Lawyers
+Contact Isaacs & Isaacs Personal Injury Lawyers

-Isaacs and Isaacs Personal Injury Lawyers have assisted past clients to recover $1 billion in settlements.
+Isaacs & Isaacs Personal Injury Lawyers have assisted past clients to recover $1 billion in settlements.
 Our lawyers have a combined legal experience of over 400 years.
 Let us help you recover damages from the at-fault party in a motorcycle accident.
 We do not charge any upfront fees and costs unless we settle your case.
 Contact us today to get started.